-Amounts owed by group undertakings are unsecured, bear interest at rates based on LIBOR plus a margin and the principal is due for repayment in May 2022.
-The loan was disclosed within Creditors: amounts falling due after more than one year in the prior year.
+Amounts owed by group undertakings are unsecured, bear interest at rates based on a benchmark plus a margin and is repayable on demand.

+Other amounts owed by group undertakings in the prior year includes a loan that has been renewed in the current year and has been reclassified as Creditors: amounts falling due after more than one year in the current year.